zendframework/ZFTool/README.md

 You can create a .phar file containing the ZFTool project.
 In order to compile ZFTool in a .phar file you need to execute the following command:

-    bin/create-phar.php
+    bin/create-phar

-This command will create a zftool.phar file in the bin folder.
+This command will create a *zftool.phar* file in the bin folder.
 You can use and ship only this file to execute all the ZFTool functionalities.
+After the *zftool.phar* creation, we suggest to add the folder bin of ZFTool in your PATH environment.
+In this way you can execute the *zftool.phar* script wherever you are.

 ## Todo
- * Module maintenance (installation, configuration, removal etc.)
+ * Module maintenance (installation, configuration, removal etc.) [installation DONE]
  * Inspection of application configuration.
+[DONE?]
  * Deploying zf2 skeleton applications.
+[DONE]
  * Reading and writing app configuration.